Three legal experts make forceful case for impeaching Trump at contentious hearing

 "Mr. Collins, I would like to say to you, sir, that I read transcripts of every one of the witnesses who appeared in the live hearing because I would not speak about these things without reviewing the facts, so I'm insulted by the suggestion that as a law professor I don't care about those facts," she said.

+"Obstruction of justice has been recognized as an impeachable offense both against President Clinton and President Nixon," Gerhardt said.
+"This evidence that's been put forward by Mr. Mueller that's in the public record is very strong evidence of obstruction of justice."

+Judiciary Committee Democrats have yet to say what the next steps are in the inquiry, but Schiff said Tuesday that his staff would be presenting the Intelligence Committee report, which could be the next hearing the Judiciary panel holds.

-The President's attorneys were invited to participate in the hearing, but they declined, arguing that the process was unfair and they were given no details about the hearing itself.
+Another question still unanswered is whether the President's attorneys will participate in the Judiciary Committee's impeachment proceedings.
+Trump's attorneys declined to participate in Wednesday's hearing, arguing that the process was unfair and they were given no details about the hearing itself.

-Nadler has given the President's lawyers until Friday to say whether they will participate in future impeachment proceedings in the committee, which is expected to include a presentation from the Intelligence Committee on its findings.
+Nadler has given the President's lawyers until Friday to say whether they will participate in future impeachment proceedings in the committee.

-Democrats are making the Ukraine investigation a focal point of the questioning of the academic witnesses.
-But several Democratic sources say to expect discussion of former special counsel Robert Mueller's report to come up as well, which they hope will exhibit a pattern of behavior showing Trump abused his power in office.

 This story has been updated with additional developments Wednesday.